-Murray digs deep to give GB lead in Davis Cup tie
+Murray dedicates win to grandma after missing funeral

 In another interesting move on Friday, British captain Leon Smith decided to go with Murray and Norrie against the Swiss as he utilised the whole of a talented squad.

-The majority of the home crowd, which watched Murray play in Manchester for the first time since 2004, probably did not expect the former world number one to be pushed so hard by 21-year-old Riedi.
+The majority of the home crowd, who watched Murray play in Manchester for the first time since 2004, probably did not expect the former world number one to be pushed so hard by 21-year-old Riedi.

 But, as they have seen so often in the past, Murray dug deep into all of his vast physical and mental reserves to secure the victory.